kapok-lang/kapok/doc/guide/variable.md

 (some-namespace.some-inner-namespace.some-innermost-namespace.f)
 ```

-TODO add more content
+The dot-identifier could be used in namespace name, struct name and protocol name only.
+It's not allowed to be used as a variable or function because there is no hierarchy needed for them.

-### Binding and Pattern matching
+### Binding and Pattern Matching

-Like Clojure, the special form to define local bindings in Kapok is `let`.
+The `let` form is a special form to define local bindings in Lisp.
+In kapok, it also supports pattern matching like Clojure.

 TODO add examples for local bindings